highchair/artinruins-com/_property/wit-building-pvd.md

 _From the National Register nomination form for the Downtown Providence Historic District, prepared by William McKenzie Woodward, Principal Historic Preservation Planner, 1984_

-276-282 **Wit Building** (non-contributing, ca 1925): 2-story masonry structure with plate-glass-and-aluminum storefront and a tile-sheathed upper story used as a background-billboard for a sign for the store.
+276-282 Westminster **Wit Building** (non-contributing, ca 1925): 2-story masonry structure with plate-glass-and-aluminum storefront and a tile-sheathed upper story used as a background-billboard for a sign for the store.
 The Wit Building housed a shoe store for many years until a women’s retail shop remodeled the building and moved in during the 1950s.
 The building was occupied, upon the dress shop’s closing in 1980, by a bookstore.